 Problems with Gmail and iCloud

 - No Custom Domain – Gmail doesn’t support the use of custom domains.
 However, as of September 20, 2021, iCloud now supports using custom domains.
 Using a custom domain is more professional and allows you to move your email to another service.
-(G Suite supports custom domains, and I will address that later in this article.)
+(Google Workspace supports custom domains, and I will address that later in this article.)

 - Account Suspension – Google and Apple can lock you out of your account at any time.
-Regaining access to it is usually difficult and time-consuming.
-Also, since neither service allows custom domains, you may lose access to your email addresses forever.
+Regaining access to it is usually difficult, time-consuming, and not guaranteed.
+And if your email address is using the gmail.com or icloud.com domain, you may lose access to that email address forever.

-- Advertising and Privacy – Apple’s iCloud service doesn’t show ads, and there aren’t many privacy concerns.
+- Advertising and Privacy – Apple’s iCloud service doesn’t show ads and has reduced privacy concerns.
 However, Google’s Gmail does show ads, and there are privacy concerns because of the way they show ads based on how they track your activity on the web.
-Also, Google claims they don’t scan messages in Gmail but here’s an example of where they do.
+Also, Google claims they don’t scan messages in Gmail, but here’s an example of where they do.

 What about Google Workspace?

-G Suite supports custom domains, doesn’t include advertising, and has better support than Gmail (one assumes) in the off chance your account gets suspended.
-However, G Suite goes well beyond email, calendars, and contacts.
+Google Workspace supports custom domains, doesn’t include advertising, and has better support than Gmail (one assumes) in the off chance your account gets suspended.
+However, Google Workspace goes well beyond email, calendars, and contacts.
 It includes a full suite of productivity and collaboration apps.

-Since using G Suite is a commitment to using the Google ecosystem for just about everything, I see it as being antithetical to the intention of this article, which is to choose a service that is privacy-focused and offers you the most amount of choice, flexibility, and control.
-For example, in the corporate environment I work in, I use G Suite for just about everything.
+Since using Google Workspace is a commitment to using the Google ecosystem for just about everything, I see it as being antithetical to the intention of this article, which is to choose a service that is privacy-focused and offers you the most amount of choice, flexibility, and control.
+For example, in the corporate environment I work in, I use Google Workspace for just about everything.
 But for my endeavors, I prefer to use a mix of services and apps like Ulysses, Apple Pages and Numbers, Dropbox, and other non-Google resources.

 Why Fastmail is the best alternative to Gmail and iCloud

-FastMail has been around for a long time.
-They started in 1999, which is just two years after Google Search came into existence.
+Fastmail has been around for a long time.
+It started in 1999, which is just two years after Google Search came into existence.